oscarvargash/cirm_23/day_1/README.md

 > Remove your flag if you are good to continue ![](img/green.jpeg)

 Congrats, you have succesfully finish the introduction to bash tutorial !!!!!
-Here is a great resrouce for the future:
+Here is a great resource for the future:

 ### Cheat sheet of linux commands